swellsmo/icepack/README.md

     "$IMAGE_NAME"
 ```
 ### Breaking down the components of the shell script:
+`set -e` stops the execution of a script if any command in the script has an error and returns the exit code of the command within the script that failed

+`IMAGE_NAME`, `SCRIPT_DIR`, and `VIR_ENV_DIR` are variables used by the script.

 Important note: at least on Mac, you can't open the Jupyter notebooks in browser unless you have the `-p` or `--publish` flag in your docker run command.
 The above script publishes the docker container to port 8887, which is the same port exposed in the Dockerfile